Jagadeeshwaran07/ecom-bootstrap/README.md

 Discovered how React Bootstrap works.
-Based on my learning I implemented in this website
+I implemented my learnings in this website